 - Tuition aid does not automatically renew.
 Families must reapply each year.

 - Tuition deposits will be refunded for families who are offered aid and subsequently decide the amount is not sufficient to enroll their children.

-- In cases where parents are divorced, incomes from both parents and new partners are combined.
+- In cases where parents/guardians are divorced, incomes from all parents and new partners are combined.

-If you are considering applying for tuition aid and have questions regarding the process please email or call 206.324.4350.
+If you are considering applying for tuition aid and have questions regarding the process please email the Head of School or call 206.324.4350.